exochron/MountJournalEnhanced/Roadmap.md

 - display Rarity / x Percentage of all worldwide players have that (Retail) - if I can find a nice source for that
 - Mount Score Rating (based on rarity?)
 - disable sound effects of mounts (currently no api for that)

+### Stupid Ideas :D
+(maybe for april fool's)
+- googly eyes (like in ow)
+- who's that mount:
+  - Only Display, but the mount is completly black
+  - multiple choice (4?); never use an alternative option of the same family
+  - 10? rounds
+- Pimp my Mount (more effects in display like)
+    - underbody lightning
+    - sun glasses for mount